An Airbnb Superhost Shares 9 Unusual Tips to Improve Your Listing

 How to Make the Most of Your Hosting Experience

-If you want to learn more about becoming an Airbnb host, read our Airbnb beginner’s guide.
+Learn more about becoming an Airbnb host in our guide.
 There, Michael offers more tips on how to get started and covers what you need to know about expenses — from insurance to taxes.
+Then check out your potential monthly earnings using Airbnb's calculator.